 Impact Of Inflation On Retirement Savings

-For many people, retirement savings are a crucial part of their financial planning.
+For many people, retirement savings are crucial to their financial planning.
 However, inflation can significantly impact the value of these savings over time.

 Like Social Security Benefits, an annuity is a type of investment that can help to protect against this by providing a stream of income that increases along with the cost of living.
 This can help retirees maintain their standard of living even as prices go up.